-If a customer initiates a free Permissions Management 45-day trial, but does not follow up and convert to a paid license within 45 days of the free trial expiration, we will delete all collected data on or just before 45 days.
+If a customer initiates a free Permissions Management 45-day trial and does not convert to a paid license within 45 days of the trial expiration, all collected data is deleted within 30 days of the trial expiration date.

-If a customer decides to discontinue licensing the service, we will also delete all previously collected data within 45 days of license termination.
+If a customer decides to discontinue licensing the service, all previously collected data is deleted within 30 days of license termination.

-Do I require a license to use Entra Permissions Management?
+Do I require a license to use Microsoft Entra Permissions Management?

 How is Permissions Management priced?